doc-ai/net-runner-ios/Pods/TensorIO/README.md

 The *quantized* field is a boolean value that is `true` when your model is quantized and `false` when it is not.
 Quantized models perform inference on single byte, unsigned integer representations of your data (`uint8_t`).
 Quantized models involve additional considerations which are discussed below.

 This field is required.

-*type*

-The *type* field is a string value that describes the class of models your model belongs to.
-Currently the field supports arbitrary strings with no formal hierarchy.

-This field is optional.

 *class*